 To obtain an SSL certificate, you need to use a Certificate Authority (CA).
 CAs are companies and organizations that verify a website’s legitimacy.

 Upon request, certain site hosts will handle the SSL process for you.
 Others may offer lists of recommended providers.
-Reach out to your provider’s support team to determine what they recommend when installing an SSL certificate on your site.

 Why your site needs an SSL certificate